monome/aleph/apps/bees/README-OP-DOCUMENTATION.md

 - AVG: average of the last 8 values.
 - O0-7: O0 is the input, O1 the previous, O2 … O7. a queue.

-# HISTORY2
-Stores a running list of the last 2 values input, provides the average.
-## Inputs
-- IN: the input.
-## Outputs
-- AVG: average of the last 8 values.
-- O0-1: O0 is the input, O1 the previous.

 # IS
 Comparisons.
 Equals, not equals, greater than, less than.
 ## Inputs